PruthweeshaSA/ToneTrainer/README.md

 ## Docker Containerization

 You can also run Tone Trainer using Docker.
-A `Dockerfile` is provided in the repository to easily build and containerize the application.
+A `Dockerfile` is provided in the repository to build and containerize the application.

 ### Prerequisites
 - Docker must be installed and running on your system.